XpiritCommunityEvents/HOL/Adding-Custom-Mappings-for-your-migrations.md

    # your ruby code here that produces output
   end
 ```
-Create a new Folder called `plugin` under the `valet` folder in your repository.
+Create a new folder called `plugin` under the `valet` folder in your repository.
 In there create a files called `DotNetCoreCLI.rb`.

 If we look at the transformation that was generated for our CI pipeline, we have seen the transformation does not take into account the fact we specified a wildcard pattern to match any of the csproj files we might have in our repo.
 This now results in a workflow that fails the build if we accept the default mapping.